cuba fuel shortage

 Make sure you have travel insurance for your trip to Cuba

-Trip cancellation is a key element of travel insurance and if your trip has to be canceled, postponed, or changed as fuel shortages make your trip impossible.
-You should ensure that you check the small print of your travel insurance policy – or indeed buy one if you don’t already have one – and ensure that trip cancellation by the provider is included.
+Trip cancelation is a key element of travel insurance and if your trip has to be canceled, postponed, or changed as fuel shortages make your trip impossible.
+You should ensure that you check the small print of your travel insurance policy – or indeed buy one if you don’t already have one – and ensure that trip cancelation by the provider is included.
 We recommend Visitors Coverage if you do not already have travel insurance in place.
 A reminder, too, that Cuba has a requirement that you have medical insurance in place before entering the country.
 You can read more on this in our guide to Cuban travel insurance.

 TOP PRODUCT PICK